gunjak/tweet_analysis_MLOPs/README.md

 # Machine learning pipeline
-The aim of the project is classify agressive tweets.
+The aim of the project is classify agressive tweets using three mlops tools.

 # DVC
 [DVC](https://dvc.org/doc/start) is a data version control tool.
 To install DVC, run